 The Guyanese government wants to pursue an alternative path to development, and has a national strategy for economic and social development without increasing deforestation.
 The aim is to limit greenhouse gas emissions from deforestation, while also converting the energy sector to renewable energy and accelerating the development of low-carbon industries.

-There is broad support for this approach, as stated both in the current Green State Development Strategy as well as in the previous Low Carbon Development Strategy.
+There is broad support for this approach, as stated in the Low Carbon Development Strategy 2030 and previous strategies.

 In these countries, the international community ought to reward results in avoiding an increase in deforestation as opposed to reducing deforestation.

 In the absence of economic incentives for such countries, there is a real risk that deforestation could ‘leak’ from current high deforestation countries to low deforestation countries.
 In order to avoid such leakages, countries that have maintained most of their forests should be rewarded financially for avoided deforestation.
 Guyana and Norway want their climate and forest partnership to present an international model for how this can be achieved in practice.

 The forest partnership with Guyana has two result components:

 - continued low deforestation

 The agreement between Guyana and Norway carefully sets out how payments for low deforestation are calculated based on deforestation results in previous years.
 For example, the payment is reduced gradually if the deforestation rate exceeds the 2010 level of 0.056% and halt completely if the deforestation rate reaches 0.1%.
 Results relating to improved governance in the forestry sector are based on a third party appraisal of agreed milestones.

 So far, Norway’s support to Guyana has added up to approximately NOK 1.5 billion (approx. USD 156 million) in total for results relating to low deforestation and improved governance.
 Approximately USD 120 million have been channeled through the Guyana REDD+ Investment Fund (GRIF), administered by the World Bank.